Cray-HPE/docs-csm/operations/iuf/stages/managed_nodes_rollout.md

 ## Execution Details

-The code executed by this stage primarily exists with IUF itself.
+The code executed by this stage exists within IUF.
 See the `managed-nodes-rollout` entry in `/usr/share/doc/csm/workflows/iuf/stages.yaml` and the corresponding file(s) in `/usr/share/doc/csm/workflows/iuf/operations/` for details on the commands executed.

 ## Example